The-Trademark-Factory/thetrademarkfactory/content/pages/pricing.md

       image: /upload/pricing_failsafe.svg
   - _bookshop_name: utils/internationalQuery
     title_section: <p><em>International</em> Trademark Pricing</p>
+    description: >-
-    description: Select countries to calculate the final price.
+      <p>Select countries to calculate a price estimation and enquire.
+To
+      register an Australian trademark, you can use our <a href="/">self-service system here</a>.</p>
     countries:
       - title: Australia
         gov_fee: 100